Sidon: History

-In the years before Christianity, Sidon had many conquerors: Assyrians, Babylonians, Egyptians, Persians, Greeks, and finally Romans.
-Herod the Great visited Sidon.
+In antiquity, Sidon held prominence as a significant Phoenician city.
+It was nestled on a mainland promontory and boasted two harbors.
+Throughout ancient history, Sidon had many conquerors: Assyrians, Babylonians, Egyptians, Persians, Greeks, and finally Romans.
+Under Persian rule, it eclipsed Tyre to become the paramount city in Phoenicia.
+In the New Testament era, Herod the Great visited Sidon.
 Both Jesus and Saint Paul are said to have visited it, too (see Biblical Sidon below).
 The city was eventually conquered by the Arabs and then by the Ottoman Turks.

 Prehistory

 Sidon has been inhabited since very early in prehistory.
 The archaeological site of Sidon II shows a lithic assemblage dating to the Acheulean, whilst finds at Sidon III include a Heavy Neolithic assemblage suggested to date just prior to the invention of pottery.

+Middle Bronze

+Middle Bronze IIA

+In late MB IIA, Sidon Level 4 became an important port trading with Egypt (late 12th and early 13th dynasties).

 Late Bronze

+Late Bronze II

+Amarna period.
 Around 1350 BC, Sidon was part of the Egyptian Empire and ruled by Zimredda of Sidon.
 During the Amarna Period, Egypt went into decline, leading to uprising and turmoil in the Levant.
 There was rivalry between Lebanese coastal city-states fighting for dominance, with Abimilku of Tyre in the south, and Rib-Hadda of Byblos in the north.
 Byblos became significantly weakened as the dominant city on the Lebanese coast.
 Further north, the Akkar Plain rebelled and became the kingdom of Amurru with Hittite support.
 The Mitanni Empire, an ally of the Egyptians, had dominated Syria but now fell apart due to the military campaigns of Suppiluliuma I of Hatti.
 Tutankhamun and his general Horemheb scrambled to keep Egyptian control over southern Levant, as the Hittites became overlords in the north.

+The oldest testimony documenting words in the Phoenician language of Sidon, is also from this period.
+The Book of Deuteronomy (3, 9) reads: "the Sidonians call Hermon Sirion".
+In other words: Mount Hermon was called "Sirion", in (the Phoenician language of) Sidon.